satellytes/satellytes.com/blog-posts/getting-started-gatsby-next-remix.md

 Remix has an exported `loader` function in which the data (e.g. local markdown file) is loaded (similar to `getStaticProps` in Next.js).
 This `loader` function can receive a `{params}` object. `{params}` can be used to access the path with `params.slug` and load the corresponding data.
 If you use the `params` object and want to build the route depending on the data, it is important to name your file with a `$` character and the key of the pathname.
 So in our example, it is `$slug.tsx`.
 In the page component (here `PostSlug`) the data can then be accessed via the `useLoader` hook.

+Other than Next.js and Gatsby, Remix can't just return components from the SSR routes.
+Remix can also return other data, like images or PDF.
+This feature is called "Resource routes".
+You can read more about this in the [official documentation](https://remix.run/docs/en/v1/guides/resource-routes).

 ```tsx
 export const loader: LoaderFunction = async ({params}) => {
     invariant(params.slug, "expected params.slug");